danielkangel/ACM-Research-Coding-Challenge-S21/README.md

 I then added the outside labels to the diagram.
 I added a new track and set the label size.
 I was initially going to use biopython to show the units in kilo base pairs, but I stayed with the default labels instead due to the small genome size.

-Finally, I did some basic reformatting to make the diagram look prettier.
+Finally, I did some basic reformatting such as adding a blank spacer track after the center for easier readability of labels.

 ## Diagram